DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "!?" - Demon eyes widens in shock.

-"Elvish magic!?"
+"Elven magic!?"

-"No, it is fruits of mankind's knowledge"
+"No, it is fruits of mankind's knowledge."

 Following Great War mankind created experimental weapon.
 Using special ore that could disperse magic, they created bullets which could disperse magic when they hit it.